-The Leprechaun is one of Ireland’s more famous characters from Irish folklore who has become renowned all over the world.
-The mischievous Leprechaun has captured the imagination of millions of people over the years with some even telling stories of how they sighted a Leprechaun in the Irish countryside.
+The Leprechaun is one of Ireland’s more famous characters from Irish folklore who have become renowned all over the world.
+The mischievous Leprechaun has captured the imagination of millions of people over the years and there are tales from some of how they’ve sighted these wee folk in the Irish countryside.

 What is a Leprechaun?

 The Leprechaun is part of Irish mythology and folklore that fall under the topic of the Faerie folk, also known as wee folk or the little people.
 They are members of the Tuatha Dé Danann who invaded Ireland and were banished to live under ground.

 Standing 2-3 feet tall Leprechauns are a devious character who are quick witted, highly intelligent, and will do anything to evade capture from humans.